govindKAG/python-workshop-/README.md

 # Geeky details

-- The slides are in markdown , a program called deckset was used to generate the slides,as such it uses their dialect of markdown so the github preview will look partially broken.
-The pdf should reflect what the slides will look like.
+- The slides are in markdown , a program called deckset was used to generate the slides, as such it uses their dialect of markdown so the github preview will look partially broken.
+The pdf should reflect what the slides would actually look like.